For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Calling premium rate numbers from a landline

 Some landline plans include calls to 084 and 087 numbers as standard.
-This means that there could be no extra charge involved in calling a premium rate number.
+This means there could be no extra charge involved in calling a premium rate number.
 Some providers will also offer free periods, such as evenings and weekends, during which you can call these numbers for free.

 If you're unable to get free premium rate calls through your landline provider, don't worry.
 It's still much cheaper than calling an 084 or 087 number from a mobile.
 You'll typically be looking at an access charge that's about half the rate mobile networks charge, making this the smart option if it's available.